Octagon-simon/otp-app/README.md

 ### OTP-APP

-This repo helps you add OTP input box in your REACTJS / Next JS app
+This React / NextJS App helps you add an OTP input box in your REACTJS / Next JS app

 ## INSTALLATION STEPS

-After cloning or downloading the code, run `npm insall` to install all dependencies
+After cloning or downloading the code, run `npm install` to install all dependencies

 ```bash
 $ npm install